- Average Nose Job Cost

 Three Causes of a Droopy Tip:

-- Facial expressions: Constant smiling compels the tip of the nose to move downward and droop as a result of years of muscle contraction.
+Facial expressions: Constant smiling compels the tip of the nose to move downward and droop as a result of years of muscle contraction.
 There is a muscle between the nose and upper lip that can become overactive with time.
-“We can weaken that muscle, but it needs to be done conservatively.
-If too much of the muscle is weakened, it can potentially change the smile,” says Dr. David Hecht.
+That muscle can be weakened by your surgeon, but it needs to be done conservatively.
+If too much of the muscle is weakened, it can potentially change the smile.

 How to fix it:

 The only way to permanently correct an aging nose is with surgery, and it’s important that your age be taken into consideration—the nose of a 70-year-old should not look like the nose of a 27-year-old.
 In older patients, surgeons say the tip shouldn’t be as high.
 By elevating a drooping tip to the appropriate position and adding support, your surgeon can bring the tip back up and prevent it from dropping back down.
 Other changes to the nose may be necessary, too.
 In some cases, injectables may be used to lift the tip of the nose.
 Injectables help to stop movement of the muscles that pull the tip down.
 They are also good for someone who has a gummy smile because it raises the tip and makes the lip look longer.

 Most people with nasal humps and bumps, which are related to uneven amounts of cartilage, have always had them to some degree.
 Even if your nose developed with a bump, and it was always there, it may become more noticeable with age as support from the tissue and cartilage is lost.
 Others notice nasal humps and bumps later in life that virtually didn’t exist before.